chauvinSimon/IV19/README.md

 This section is structured as followed:

-- Difference Learning / Planning
+- Difference Learning vs Planning
 - Pure RL for decision making in AD is hard
 - Using RL for parameter tuning
 - Combining Learning and Planning